Send events

 Event validation enables you to:

-• Check if the event complies with the structure described in the send events section of this page.
+- Check if the event complies with the structure described here.

 # From the admin